Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

 Our work addresses currently unresolved aspects of these experiments, contributing to the theoretical understanding of the moiré TMD systems and presenting both zero-temperature and finite-temperature studies in a unified framework.
 Our paper is structured in three parts, each addressing one precise objective.
-The first objective is to demonstrate that while finite-range Hubbard models have the essential elements to describe a GWC, they are generally inadequate for a quantitative explanation of the experiments.
-This analysis involves a general exploration of the classical ($t=0$, $U \rightarrow \infty$) and quantum mechanical phase diagram of Hamiltonian in Eq. \eqref{eq:model_ham} at zero temperature.
+The first objective is to demonstrate that while FR Hubbard models have the essential elements to describe a GWC, they \addt{are typically} inadequate for a quantitative explanation of the experiments if the \addt{LR tail is rigidly truncated}.
+This analysis involves a general exploration of \addt{energetically competitive phases at} the classical ($t=0$, $U \rightarrow \infty$) and quantum mechanical level for the Hamiltonian in Eq. \eqref{eq:model_ham} at zero temperature.
 The next objective is to understand the finite temperature melting of these GWCs.
-We build on the classical treatment that accurately modeled many aspects of the experiments~\cite{mak_xu2020correlated}, but did not address the role of quantum fluctuations - after all, it is not \textit{a priori} clear if the melting of the GWC (at $\sim 37$ K) has any quantum origin given that the kinetic energy is $t \sim 20$ K. Our numerical calculations explain the small but experimentally detectable \cite{mak_xu2020correlated} (few Kelvin) difference in the transition temperatures of the $n=1/3$ and $2/3$ GWC, that are exactly dual to one another at the classical level.
+We build on the classical treatment that accurately modeled many aspects of the experiments~\cite{mak_xu2020correlated}, but did not address the role of quantum \addt{effects} - after all, it is not \textit{a priori} clear if the melting of the GWC (at $\sim 37$ K) has any quantum origin given that the kinetic energy is $t \sim 20$ K. Our numerical calculations explain the small but experimentally detectable \cite{mak_xu2020correlated} (few Kelvin) difference in the transition temperatures of the $n=1/3$ and $2/3$ GWC, that are exactly dual to one another at the classical level.
 A natural outcome of the first two objectives is the partial reconciliation of conflicting parameter sets chosen by different groups~\cite{mak_xu2020correlated, pan2020quantum, Motruk_2023}.
-Our third objective is to predict the extent of the stability of GWC with screening gate distance (see also Ref.~\cite{PhysRevB.107.235131}) - a key component of the moiré TMD experimental setup.
+Our third objective is to predict the extent of the stability of GWC with screening gate distance (see also ref.~\cite{PhysRevB.107.235131}) - a key component of the moiré TMD experimental setup.